lajbel/lajbeldotcom/src/content/about-me.md

 ---
+layout: single.njk
 title: About Me
-layout: single.njk
+id: "about"
+lang: "en"
-description: "About me and this website."
+description: "About me and this website"
 public: true
 image: https://i.imgur.com/6ZHLsWS.png
 tags:
     - about
-theme:
-    space-background: "#fff"
-    space-headers: "#6388d2"
 ---

 # About me